ex-cal1bur/pickle_b64_deserialization/README.md

 # pickle_b64_deserialization
-a small script to deserialise insecurely serialised objects with pickle
+A simple script to deserialize insecurely serialized objects using pickle and b64.